UffizziCloud/docs/docs/set-up-previews.md

 3. **Manual** - You can always manually delete a preview by selecting the delete icon in the Uffizzi Dashboard:
 ![Screenshot](assets/images/delete.png)
-If you have specify both `delete_pull_request_when_pull_request_is_closed: true` and `delete_preview_after: [value]`, Uffizzi will abide by whichever trigger fires first.
+If you have specified both `delete_pull_request_when_pull_request_is_closed: true` and `delete_preview_after: [value]`, Uffizzi will abide by whichever trigger fires first.

 > **Note**: Images typically do not have a well-defined lifecycle the way that a PR does.
 That is, unlike a PR that is opened/closed, images are often never (or rarely) deleted.
 For this reason, the only way to programmatically delete a preview initiated via a new image/tag, is via `delete_preview_after: [value]` element.
 This will be improved with future releases.

 ## Initiating a manual preview

-Alternatively, you can select **NEW PREVIEW** from the UI and choose a compose from within your connected repository.
-If you use this method to initiate a preview you must manually delete it from the UI.
+Alternatively, you can select **NEW PREVIEW** from the UI and choose a compose from within your connected repository or, alternatively, you can manually add each service component via the GUI and then select **Deploy**.
+If you create a manaul preview, you must manually delete it from the UI.

 ![Screenshot](assets/images/compose-two.png)